curaloucura/money-forecast/README.md

 This project is made with Django and served under UNLICENSE, so it can be used by anyone, for commercial and non-commerical purposes.

 Be aware that as we use third-party tools, their license must be respected accordingly.
-This software is free for use and to distribute, improvements are also welcome!
+This software is free to use and to distribute, improvements are also welcome!

 ![screenshot of work so far](http://www.andersonsantos.info/img/money_forecast_.png)